MoSala95/Movie-app-ios-moviedp-and-youtubeapi/README.md

 # Movie-app-ios-moviedp-and-youtubeapi
-this is app integrate The movie db api and youtube api . please generate your key fot movie dp [https://www.themoviedb.org/ ](https://www.themoviedb.org/documentation/api)
+this is app integrates The movie db api and youtube api . please generate your key for movie dp [https://www.themoviedb.org/ ](https://www.themoviedb.org/documentation/api)